xferra/linterhub.com-temp/CONTRIBUTING.md

 - Please do not use the issue tracker for personal support requests (use Stack Overflow or IRC).

-- For a Major Feature, first open an issue and outline your proposal so that it can be discussed.
+- For a Major Feature, first, open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

 - Small Features can be crafted and directly submitted as a Pull Request.